 Note.
 If want to use HandBrake batch conversion, remember to switch to each title and press "Add to Queue" button beforehand.
 Otherwise, it only starts the conversion for the current title.

 Pick any method as you like to complete the AVI re-encoding.
-After that, Plex is supposed to play the video smoothly with a hitch.
-Rather than waste time finding the root cause and solution of Plex AVI playback issue for a specific model, it's better to transcode AVI files to fundamentally solve any possibility.
+After that, Plex is supposed to play the video smoothly without a hitch.
+Instead of wasting much time finding the root cause and solution of Plex AVI playback issue for a specific model, it's better to transcode AVI files to fundamentally solve any possibility.
 If this post doesn't work for you or there is any better solution available, you're welcomed to contact us.

 WonderFox DVD Ripper Pro